stormchaserroleplaying/stormchaserRPG/Spells/Level3/Abjuration/index.md

 *3rd level Abjuration (Ritual)*<br>
 **Casting Time:** 1 Action<br>
 **Range:** Touch<br>
-**Components:** V, S, M<br>
+**Components:** V, S, M *(A polished opal worth at least 1000 gp.)*<br>
 **Duration:** Instantaneous

-Grab the throat of a barbarous or possessed creature and press a polished opal to its forehead.
-Pull the opal back, and all evil from the creature will exit it in the form of black, ichor-filled vomit.
-Afterwards, if the creature was barbarous or possessed, it is no more.
-Likewise, if the creature was cursed, it is cursed no more.
+Grab the throat of a cursed or possessed creature and press a polished opal to its forehead.
+Pull the opal back, and the curse or entity posessing from the creature will exit it in the form of black, ichor-filled vomit.
+Afterwards, the creature is no longer cursed or possessed.